-Program officials utilize an established, objective screening mechanism to assign academic points to a candidate based on their currently level of academic achievement.
+Program officials utilize an established, objective screening mechanism to assign academic points to candidates based on their current level of academic achievement.
 The following categories are used to assign academic points.

-- 1. College Level coursework

-- a.
-Algebra, statistics, or higher mathematics course

-- b.
-General college-level physics and/or radiographic physics

-- c.
-Communication skills

-- d.
-Human anatomy and physiology

-- e.
-Medical Terminology

-- f.
-Patient Care (clinical experience and /or current job experience accepted)

-- 2. Post-secondary (college-level) allied health education grades to include:

-- a.
-Cumulative GPA/ Weighted Average

-- b.
-General college-level physics and/or radiographic physics

-- c.
-Human Anatomy & Physiology

-- d.
-Clinical Experience / Clinical practicum

-- e.
-College mathematics course (cumulative)

-- f.
-Communication courses (cumulative)

-- g.
-Pathophysiology

-- 3. College / University Credit (based on GPA relative to number of hours completed)

-- 4. College / University degree (BA, BS, MA, etc.)

-- 5. Healthcare experience: This would be defined as direct patient care experience as part of a job or clinical rotation as part of an educational program. - a.
-Examples of direct patient care experience include but are not limited to nursing, radiologic technologist, respiratory therapist, patient transport, and medical assistant. - b.
-Examples of experience that would not be accepted include but are not limited to volunteer hours, clerical, and housekeeping. - 6.
+- 1. ACT Composite score or SAT (Critical Reading & Math) score. - 2.
+College-level coursework - a.
+Algebra, statistics, or higher mathematics course - b.
+General college-level physics and/or radiographic physics - c.
+Communication skills - d.
+Human anatomy and physiology - e.
+Medical Terminology - f.
+Patient Care (clinical experience and /or current job experience accepted) - i.
+Hours earned through volunteer or shadow experiences will not be considered patient care experience. - ii.
+Clerical positions or other non-patient care experiences will not be considered patient care experience. - 3.
+College / University Credit (based on GPA relative to number of hours completed) - 4.
+College / University degree (BA, BS, MA, etc.) - 5.
+Healthcare experience - 6.
 Military Service / VA Benefits Eligible: For applicants that will potentially be using VA educational benefits if accepted, WVUH will accept, review, and maintain a written record of previous education and training for each candidate.
 Such materials will be reviewed to determine if credit toward admission or program completion is possible.